DataDog/hiring-engineers/answers.md

 ![alt text](https://github.com/flaresareawesome/hiring-engineers/blob/flaresareawesome-solutions-engineer/images/datadog-L1-integ-sample.png "Datadog Sample Integrations")

 So that is what an agent is.
 As a side note, a good agent should ideally be lightweight as well.
 How lightweight is the Datadog agent?
 Using the official Alpine datadog-agent container consumed about 78.98 MiB of RAM (as per the blue line in the graph below) and less than 1% CPU at idle.
-This is extremly small by today's computing standards.
+This is extremely small by today's computing standards.

 ![alt text](https://github.com/flaresareawesome/hiring-engineers/blob/flaresareawesome-solutions-engineer/images/datadog-L1-dd-alpine-agent-ram.png "Datadog Alpine RAM Usage")

 ### Add tags in Agent config
-This screenshot shows how simple tagging resouces in Datadog is.
+This screenshot shows how simple tagging resources in Datadog is.
 In the right-corner you will find the Tags section.
 Adding tags to Datadog is a simple as a config update (or updating environmental variables which is even easier if you use the Datadog container).
 You can use both simple tags as well as key value pairs.

 ![alt text](https://github.com/flaresareawesome/hiring-engineers/blob/flaresareawesome-solutions-engineer/images/datadog-L1-host-tags.png "Datadog Agent Tags")

 ### Install a Database

 For this demo the MySQL database engine was used.
-The first screenshot in this document showing the multidtude of integrations shows the MySQL integration was installed and configured.
+The first screenshot in this document showing the multitude of integrations shows the MySQL integration was installed and configured.

 ### Write a Custom Agent Function